 Add it to any spaghetti sauce or chili recipe.
 Just add to sauces along with tomatoes, or to chili dishes along with onions and other veggies, or just in place of them.

 For yummy meatballs, roll into your favorite recipe.

 Make your own veggie burgers, substituting pulp for the sweet potatoes in this particularly delicious recipe.

 Add honey to your leftover pulp and roll into honey pulp balls and bake on cookie sheets for a delicious snack!

 Use it in cookies and cupcakes as well.
 Just use your favorite recipe and add pulp to your batter along with a little extra butter.
 Or make no-bake oatmeal cookies.
 Just add a half cup of pulp to the recipe and voila.

 Add to hot or cold cereal for a healthy addition to your breakfast foods!
 Add it to your pancake batter!

 You can also use your leftover pulp to thicken gravy!

-Add it to your favorite dressing or onto your salads!
-Pulp in and of itself makes great salad on a bed of lettuce, kale or spinach!
+Add it to your favorite dressing or onto your salads.
+Pulp in and of itself makes a great salad on a bed of lettuce, kale or spinach.

 There are countless ways to use your leftover pulp!
 Just let your imagination run wild, or use some of the suggestions here, to make the most of that pulp for your good health and nutrition.